 During the lockdown, three businesses did very well: supermarkets, garden centers and DIY shops.
 Perhaps because these shops reflect three human needs: food, being surrounded by some form of greenery, and the need for shelter.
-These days, many of us do not grow our own foods anymore, nor construct our own houses.
-I wondered if this is perhaps making me slightly unhappy?
-Maybe the need for shelter also comes with an urge to build one myself.
+These days, many of us do not grow our own foods anymore, nor do we construct our own houses.

 If constructing a shelter is, in some way, part of our DNA, in what forms and shapes can this instinct manifest itself?
 Perhaps the common ancestor of all animals, the mineralizing sea sponge, that already mineralized its tissue 640 Myrs ago, can re-inspire our building strategies.